aws/eks-distro-build-tooling/projects/golang/go/README.md

 - Go v1.15.15
 - Go v1.16.15

-EKS Go plans to suport all relevnt versions of Go (e.g. those used by a supported Kubernetes version or other Kubernetes ecosystem component) in the near future.
+EKS Go plans to support all relevant versions of Go (e.g. those used by a supported Kubernetes version or other Kubernetes ecosystem component) in the near future.

 ## EKS Go architectures
 EKS Go currently supports the following architectures: